fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

               "contact": "FP_Payment_response.sdk_options.razorpay.contact"   //your customer's contact
           },
           "retry": {
-              "enabled": false,      //Pass the 'retry' parameter as 'false'.
+              "enabled": false,      //Pass the 'retry' parameter as 'false' mandatorily to ensure there are no payment failures.

           },
           "theme": {